 “Life before literature was practical and predictable, but in the present-day, literature has expanded into countless libraries and into the minds of many as the gateway for comprehension and curiosity of the human mind and the world around them.
 Literature is of great importance and is studied upon as it provides the ability to connect human relationships and define what is right and what is wrong.”

 Anderson writes about why an understanding of literature is crucial.
 It allows us to see different perspectives of people from different periods, countries, and cultures: we are given the ability to see the world from an entirely new lens.
 As a result, we obtain a better judgment of situations.
 In a world where anything can happen, literature gives us the key to enacting change for ourselves and others.
+You might also be interested in these essays about Beowulf.

 2. Philippine literature by Jean Hodges